pgraves5/charts/README.md

 ecs/mongoose          	0.1.3        	4.1.1      	Mongoose is a horizontally scalable and configurable S3 p...
-ecs/srs-gateway       	0.2.0        	0.2.0      	A Helm chart for Dell EMC SRS Gateway Custom Resource Sup... ecs/zookeeper-operator	0.1.6        	0.2.0      	Zookeeper operator deploys a custom resource for a zookee...
+ecs/srs-gateway       	0.2.0        	0.2.0      	A Helm chart for Dell EMC SRS Gateway Custom Resource Sup... ecs/zookeeper-operator	0.1.6        	0.2.0      	Zookeeper operator deploys a custom resource for a zookee... ecs/dellemc-license     0.6.0   	0.6.0           A Helm chart to install Dell EMC License for a product
 ```

 ### Add Private Docker Registry for your Kubernetes Cluster